 The Philadelphia College of Osteopathic Medicine (PCOM) Doctor of Pharmacy (PharmD) degree program is designed to develop the knowledge, professional skills, attitudes and values that are required for an entry-level generalist pharmacist.

 Prior to matriculation, students must complete all pre-professional course requirements at a U.S. Department of Education-accredited institution.
 While a bachelor’s degree is not required, the School of Pharmacy Admissions Committee gives preference to those applicants who have earned a bachelor's degree or higher.REQUEST PROGRAM INFORMATION

 Required rotations for Doctor of Pharmacy are:

 Elective rotations will include rotations such as (but not limited to):

-A comprehensive examination will be given during the second and third professional years.
+A comprehensive examination will be given at the end of the second, third and fourth professional years.
 These examinations assess knowledge and skills acquired during the curriculum.
-All students must pass the comprehensive exams to progress to the next professional year.
+All students must pass the comprehensive exams to progress to the next professional year or graduate on time.